temcocontrols/T3000Webview/revnotes.md

 ![1](./revnotes/2025-01-21/1.png)

-###### 1.2.1 If you want to access it in a local area network (LAN), open a cmd window to find the hosting ip address where the T3000 is running.
+###### 1.2.1 If you want to access it in a local area network (LAN), open a cmd window to find the host ip address where the T3000 is running.

 use cmd "ipconfig" to find the IPV4 address (e.g. 192.168.1.8)